Environment

 ### Description

-An `environment` is a logical grouping of cloud architectures that are supposed to have the same criticality or serve the same purpose.
+An <mark style="color:$primary;">**`environment`**</mark> is a logical grouping of cloud architectures that are supposed to have the same criticality or serve the same purpose.
 Like dev, staging, QA, prod…

-Environments can be used to separate and `isolate` development, staging, and production resources, or to create dedicated environments for different teams or applications.
+Environments can be used to separate and <mark style="color:$primary;">**`isolate`**</mark> development, staging, and production resources, or to create dedicated environments for different teams or applications.

 {% hint style="info" %}

 Brainboard environments provide a flexible and powerful way to manage your cloud infrastructure.
-It is like a folder, you can put any logic that reflects your processes.
+It is like a folder; you can put any logic that reflects your processes.

 {% endhint %}